If I wanted to start up a professional firm in the 21st Century based on a 20th Century model, here is what I would do.

 - I will provide estimates of my fees to my clients based on expected time to be spent on their matter (but only when asked or made to) which will invariably be exceeded.

-- Under the guise of benchmarking, I will willingly share my hourly rates, the remuneration I pay to my employees, my billable hour targets, my realisation rates,utilization and other retrospective financial information with my competitors to ensure we all look the same.
+- Under the guise of benchmarking, I will willingly share (and fudge) my hourly rates, the remuneration I pay to all my employees, my billable hour targets, my realisation rates, utilization and other retrospective financial information with my competitors to ensure we all look the same.

-- I will tell everyone that I am a "full service" firm.
+- I will tell everyone that I am a "full service" firm (because I want to be average at everything and not known for anything).

 Thank goodness there are no 20th century professional firms around now.